sethpollack/ember-cli-deploy-change-log/README.md

 The following options are available:

-* `deployer` Deployer name to add to the deployMetaData, defaults to `git config --global user.name`
+* `deployer` Name of the deployer, defaults to `git config --global user.name`
-* `merges`  Add true if you would like to include merges in the change-log data.
+* `merges` Set to true if you would like to include merges in the change-log data.
-* `defaultRange` if there is no current active revision, the number of revisions to show in the change-log, defaults to 10.
+* `defaultRange` If there is no current active revision, the number of revisions to show in the change-log, defaults to 10.
 * `changelog` an object with arbitrary keys and git log pretty-format [placeholders](http://git-scm.com/docs/pretty-formats) as the values.
 Defaults to:
 ```javascript
 {